 Our 5 Step Development Assessment Application Process

-Step 1: Apply for a Section 50 Certificate
+Step 1: Apply for a Development Assessment Application - Section 50 Certificate

-The Developer may apply to Hunter Water for the provision of water and sewer to a development within our area of operations.
-This application is made under section 50 of the Hunter Water Act 1991.
-You will need to submit a full set of plans and pay us a fee to investigate your requirements.
-A new process has been developed for lodging your plans for stamping.
-Click here to find out more.
+The Developer may apply to Hunter Water to determine the requirements for the provision of water and sewer to a development within our area of operations.
+You will need to submit a full set of plans and pay us a fee to investigate the specific requirements for your development.

 Step 2: We Investigate Your Application